Dreigiau

 SoYa lived through the sting of these exact words many years ago, back in Nefol, when he was much younger.
 The Council came to them, telling them the same thing.
 ZenToYa fell in battle.
 His body was not found, but he was proclaimed to be dead.

-Aunt SaRa gathered SoYa and TsuYa in her arms and just hugged them.
+Back then, Aunt SaRa had gathered SoYa and TsuYa in her arms and just hugged them.
 She hugged them for a very long time, until TsuYa finally broke away from her hold and ran to his room.
 That door remained shut for many days before TsuYa allowed anyone within, and the boy who emerged from that room was not the same as the one who went inside.

 It was different now.
 The same sort of biting pain.
 The same sense of terrible loss.
 But there was no Aunt SaRa to hug him and kiss away the tears.
 There was no young TsuYa to try to comfort, for in comforting others, SoYa found comfort for himself.